 Local placements are defined as sites within a 70-mile radius of Missoula: This radius includes, but is not limited to: Alberton, Arlee, Bonner, Clinton, Corvallis, Drummond, Florence, Frenchtown, Hamilton, Lolo, Missoula, Potomac, Ronan, Seeley Lake, St. Ignatius, Polson, Stevensville, and Victor.
-Because Montana is rural and Missoula is a relatively small community, students are required to be open-minded about placements.
+Because Montana is rural and Missoula is a relatively small community, students must be willing to travel to placements.
 Location flexibility may be essential in finding placements for all students.
 Students should think about relatives, friends, Air B&B, etc. that would support taking an assignment outside of Missoula.

-The Clinical Externship Coordinator will act on students' behalf to secure a clinical placement.
-The Clinical Externship Coordinator will make every effort to secure a suggested placement; however, students need to understand that requested clinical sites are not guaranteed.
+The Clinical Externship Coordinator will act on students' behalf to secure a clinical placement and will make every effort to secure a suggested placement; however, students must understand that requested clinical sites are not guaranteed.

 Students are expected to accept their confirmed clinical externship.
-Those who do not/cannot accept their confirmed placement may need to defer the externship until the following semester.
-Students should understand that a deferment or refusal of an assigned clinical externship placement or site may likely prolong his/her education program.
+Those who do not/cannot accept their confirmed placement may need to defer the externship until the following semester, which may result in prolongation of his/her education program.